pesuchin/Deep3D-chainer/README.md

 Overview

 ## Description
 This is Deep3D for chainer.
-But this implementation is not fixed.
+But This implementation has not been completed yet.

 The paper of this wonderful model is below: